alonso-m/bamboo-arm-docker/README.md

 Note that the `--init` flag is required to properly reap zombie processes.

-Please ensure your container has the necessary resources allocated to it.
+Make sure your container has the necessary resources allocated to it.
 We recommend 2GiB of memory allocated to accommodate the application server.
 See [Supported Platforms](https://confluence.atlassian.com/display/Bamboo/Supported+platforms) for further information.